IATI/cdfd-docs/docs/example_queries.rst

 Using the “Customise” button allows them to create a custom data download from the reporting organisation graph.

 They select the following options:
-* View the dashboard as a table
+* View the Dashboard as a table
 * Add :iati-reference:`provider-org` and :iati-reference:`receiver-org` using the columns drop down menu.
 These are the organisations listed as providing or receiving funding as part of the activity.
 * Add a humanitarian filter using the “More Filters” menu